newk5/decui/README.md

 ### Important note

 *One important thing to note is that your main.nut file should only have one GUI event and that's Script::ScriptLoad().
-You shouldn't have other GUI:: events there or else these will override DecUI's events and it won't work propertly.
+You shouldn't have other GUI:: events or KeyBind:: events there or else these will override DecUI's events and it won't work propertly.
 If you really need to have other GUI:: events on your main.nut file, you will have to manually bind them like this:*

 ```javascript
 function KeyBind::OnDown(keyBind) {